-Following the Council election in September 2021 (rescheduled from 2020), the new Council is required to prepare a new Community Strategic Plan.
-It is proposed that the LSPS be reviewed with the Community Strategic Plan to ensure consistency.
+Following the Council election in September 2021 (rescheduled from 2020), the new Council is required to prepare a new Community Strategic Plan which may have implications for the LSPS.

-The NSW Department of Planning, Industry and Environment is preparing a new draft Illawarra Shoalhaven Regional Plan which is expected to be exhibited in late 2020.
+The NSW Department of Planning, Industry and Environment is preparing a new draft Illawarra Shoalhaven Regional Plan.
 This new plan may have different directions, strategies and actions to the current 2015 Regional Plan, upon which this LSPS is based.